DanLeEpicMan/UpdatedMonolithSolver/README.md

 ## Step 1

-First,
-On the search bar in the bottom left corner of your screen, type the word "Anaconda" (if you're using Windows 11, click the magnifying glass for the search bar to appear).
-Open the program named "Anaconda Prompt" (or something very similar to that).
-If you don't have the search bar enabled, you can access it by clicking the Windows icon in the bottom left corner.
-If you didn't download Anaconda then open command prompt (or PowerShell) instead.
+On the search bar in the bottom left corner of your screen, type the word "Anaconda", and open the program called "Anaconda Prompt" (or something very similar).
+You may need to click the Windows Icon or Magnifying Glass icon for it to appear.
+If you didn't download Anaconda then use cmd/PowerShell instead.
 I may also use "Anaconda prompt" and "Command prompt" interchangeably, so be aware of that in case there's any confusion.

 If you plan on using the automatic screenshot parser (you really should), then run this command in Anaconda prompt.
 ```